 Newground is currently delivering a programme of flood support across the North West to increase awareness and preparedness of flooding on behalf of the Environment Agency, assisting communities at risk of flooding to improve their flood resilience.
 This includes raising awareness of the Environment Agency’s free Flood Warning Service and providing assistance with property level flood planning.

-As part of this work Newground will be engaging with residents in Lancaster, who live in flood warning areas offering free advice and support intended to help them to become more prepared and resilient to flooding.
-Only 31% of eligable properties are signed up to receive flood warnings the the Skerton Pool flood warning area of Lancaster.
-Therefore our main aim will be to increase the number of people signed up to the Flood Warning Service.
+As part of this work Newground have engaged with residents in Lancaster, who live in flood warning areas offering free advice and support intended to help them to become more prepared and resilient to flooding.
+Only 31% of eligible properties were signed up to receive flood warnings the the Skerton Pool flood warning area of Lancaster.
+Since engaging with the community, 41% of people are now signed up to the Flood Warning Service.

-We will also be talking to residents about flood planning, as having a flood plan in place for your property can help you to be more prepared and in turn help to minimise damage and reduce the impact of flooding.
+We also talked to residents about flood planning, as having a flood plan in place for your property can help you to be more prepared and in turn help to minimise damage and reduce the impact of flooding.

 Reporting A Flood